 - 1. This permit allows for the excavation of sand/clay and topsoil affecting (disturbing) an area no greater than five (5) acres to a maximum depth of twenty (20) feet with no material processing.
 For operations not meeting this criteria, the operator must apply for an Individual Mine Operating Permit pursuant to §48-20-60 of the Act. - 2.
 For purposes of this permit, the operator is the entity requesting coverage under this permit. - 3.
 The Department may limit the number of mines granted coverage under the Permit within a geographic area.
 For the purpose of this limitation, a geographic area is defined as the area within the same tract of land, the area on an adjacent tract of land, or the area on neighboring land with a mine granted coverage under this Permit.
 Applications for multiple mines within a geographic area may require evaluations under the individual mine permitting process. - 4.
 Any entity issued coverage under the General Mine Operating Permit before the effective date of this Permit that has not met all reclamation standards will be subject to the conditions of this Permit.
-Operators must be in compliance with the requirements of this Permit within 60 days of its effective date.
+Operators must be in compliance with the requirements of this Permit within 90 days of its effective date.
 The Department may approve an extension upon submittal of a written request if the operator can demonstrate they are actively pursuing compliance with permit conditions. - 5.
-For eligible mines located in the South Carolina coastal zone, which is compromised of the eight coastal counties Beaufort, Berkeley, Charleston, Colleton, Dorchester, Horry, Georgetown, and Jasper, this Permit has been certified consistent with the enforceable policies contained within the Coastal Zone Management Program (CZMP) document and coverage is provided herein.
-Coverage will not apply if the project site does not meet the conditions of this Permit and an individual certification will be required. - 6.
-If the Department determines the mining and reclamation activities are failing to achieve the purpose and requirements of the Act and Regulations, the Department shall notify the operators of its intentions to either modify the terms and conditions of this Permit pursuant to §48-20-150 or to require the operator obtain an Individual Mine Operating Permit pursuant to §48-20-60 .
+If the Department determines the mining and reclamation activities are failing to achieve the purpose and requirements of the Act and Regulations, the Department shall notify the operators of its intentions to either modify the terms and conditions of this Permit pursuant to §48-20-150 or to require the operator obtain an Individual Mine Operating Permit pursuant to §48-20-60.